parsehex/parsehex.github.io/docs/manual-setup.md

 ## Prerequisites

-- You should have [Git](https://git-scm.com/install/) installed.
+You should have [Git](https://git-scm.com/install/) and [nm](https://docs.npmjs.com/downloading-and-installing-node-js-and-npm) installed.
-- I'm also using [GitHub Desktop](https://desktop.github.com/download/) - optional.

 ## Initial Setup